-h) For approval and evaluating mini project, Dissertation-I and Dissertation-II, a Project Review

-Committee (PRC) will be constituted by the Head of the Department.
+Dissertation-I and Dissertation-II, a Project Review Committee (PRC) will be constituted by the Head of the Department.
 The composition of PRC is as follows

-- i) Head of the Department - ii) One senior faculty relevant to the specialization - iii) Coordinator of the specialization. - i) Mini Project: The Mini Project is to be taken up with relevance to Industry and is evaluated for 100 marks.
-Out of 100 marks, 30 marks are for internal evaluation and 70 marks are for external evaluation.
+- i) Head of the Department - ii) One senior faculty relevant to the specialization - iii) Coordinator of the specialization. - e) Mini Project: The Mini Project is to be taken up with relevance to Industry and is evaluated for 100 marks.
+Student shall carryout the mini project in consultation with the mini project supervisor.
+Out of 100 marks, 40 marks are for internal evaluation and 60 marks are for external evaluation.
+The Project Review Committee (PRC) along with supervisor will review the progress of the mini project during the internal evaluation for 50 marks.
+Mini Project Viva Voce will be evaluated by the PRC for another 50 marks before the semester end examinations.
+The student must secure a minimum of 50% of marks in i) internal evaluation and ii) mini project viva voce, to be declared successful.
+If he fails to obtain the minimum marks, he/she must reappear for the same as and when scheduled.